-All students should check their WKU email accounts at least weekly and the Blackboard Announcements page each time they log in.
+You should check your WKU email accounts at least weekly and the Blackboard Announcements page each time you log in.
 New announcements will appear at the top of the page, so read until you get to information you already know.
 Not checking email/reading the Announcements is not an excuse for not knowing of information given via those mediums.
-(Note that Blackboard automatically emails all announcements.)
+(Note that Blackboard automatically emails all announcements!)